-8.2.3 F-Class / FFS Option
+8.2.3 FFS Option

-If your contract is held externally in a nominee or intermediary name, you can only select the F-Class option if you have a fee-based account with an investment dealer who works with your advisor.
-The sales charges for the F-Class option under such contracts are negotiated between you, your advisor and/or your investment dealer.
-When you deposit under the F-class option the dealer collects these sales charges directly from you and not from amounts deposited to your contract.
-If we are notified that you no longer have a fee-based account, we reserve the right to transfer the fund class units purchased under the F-Class option to the FE option, in accordance with our rules.
-This switch will not result in a taxable disposition and it will not affect the maturity and death benefit guarantees or the GWB guarantee.
+You can only select the FFS option if you have a fee-based or wrap account with an investment dealer who works with your advisor.
+The sales charges for the FFS option are negotiated between you, your advisor and/or your investment dealer.
+The dealer collects these sales charges directly from you and not from your contract.